dy/piezo/docs/r&d.md

       (1 - 4 * abs( round(phase/pi2) - phase/pi2 ))
     )
   ```
-  + // is super-familiar and js/c-y
   - // is used in python for floor division, very handy: (a / b | 0) -> a//b
     - that is especially not just floor division but autoconverting to int, which is super handy!!
       ? can that be resolved somehow?
-      - what's the big deal of just a/b | 0? internally that's same
+      - what's the big deal of just a/b | 0? internally that's same, no?
   + allows defer to be `\x++`.
+  + // associates besides C+/Java/JS with F#, which is pipy
-  + makes f#-compatible syntax highlight
+  + makes C#, F#-compatible syntax highlight
+  + // is super-familiar and js/c-y
   + saves soooo much time converting bytebeats to lino
     + sooo natural to feel
+    + maintaining syntax plugins is heavy task
   - search-matches with protocols like `https://`

   3. `\` or `\\`